pagekite/upagekite/README.md

 In this example, the ESP32 is connected to `/dev/ttyUSB0`.

 **2. Make sure you can talk to Micropython**

 If you haven't already flashed your
 [ESP32 with Micropython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html),
+now is the time to do so!
+Then `apt install picocom` and connect to your
+ESP32:

     $ picocom -b115200 --lower-dtr --lower-rts /dev/ttyUSB0
     ...